 In a small bowl, gently mix the yeast with the warm water and let sit until frothy, about 5 minutes.
 Meanwhile, in a medium-sized bowl using an electric hand mixer, cream the dairy-free soy margarine and sugar until the fluffy, about 3 minutes.
 Add the salt, beating until incorporated.
 Add the warm almond milk (or another non-dairy milk alternative) and Egg Replacer mixture and beat until combined.
 Turn the hand mixer onto a low-speed setting and add the yeast mixture.
 Once the mixture is combined, add the flour, 1 cup at a time, until the dough is soft, but not sticky.

 Turn the dough out onto a lightly floured surface and knead until elastic.
 Place the dough in a lightly oiled bowl.
-Cover the bowl loosely with a dishtowel or plastic wrap and allow the dough to rise in a warm place for 1 ½ hours.
-(BAKERS TIP: I like to set my bowl over a small heatproof dish of hot water to help my dough proof.
-The bowl itself should not be hot, so I like to heat water in a kettle until steaming, pour about 1-2 cups of water in a deep but narrow dish, and set my dough bowl on top.)
+Cover the bowl loosely with a dishtowel or plastic wrap and allow the dough to rise in a warm place for 1 1/2 hours.
+We like to set our bowl over a small heatproof dish of hot water to help my dough proof.
+The bowl itself should not be hot, so we like to heat water in a kettle until steaming, pour about 1-2 cups of water in a deep but narrow dish, and set our dough bowl on top.)

 Preheat the oven to 375 F. Punch down the dough.
 Turn the dough out onto a dry surface and roll the dough out into a 12-inch square.
 Brush with the melted soy margarine and then sprinkle with the cinnamon-sugar mixture, followed by the raisins, nuts or other desired toppings.
 Carefully, using your hands, roll the dough into a log.
 Pinch together the edges to seal.
 Using a sharp knife, slice the log into 8-12 equal pieces.
 Arrange the pieces in the prepared dish and allow the rolls to rest until doubled in size, about 1 hour.